e3modelling/OPEN-PROM/docs/model/04_supply_sectors.md

 ### Output and role in the full energy system

-The module provides hydrogen production by technology, overall hydrogen production cost, delivered hydrogen price, upstream fuel use, and CO₂ captured and emitted.
+The module provides hydrogen production by technology, overall hydrogen production cost, upstream fuel use, and CO₂ captured and emitted.
+The average production cost — not a delivered hydrogen price — is what feeds the wider price system; a delivered price would require the dormant infrastructure and tariff equations.
 Through these outputs, OPEN-PROM can assess how hydrogen scales in long-term decarbonisation scenarios: how fast electrolysis grows under cheap renewables, how CCS hydrogen competes when carbon prices tighten, how biomass-based hydrogen behaves under supply constraints, and how hydrogen production shifts electricity load and fossil fuel use.
 By explicitly modelling technologies, efficiencies, CO₂ pathways, price feedback loops, and sectoral interactions, the Hydrogen Supply Module provides a complete, system-integrated picture of hydrogen's role within the broader energy transition.

 (other-fuels)=
 ## Supply of other fuels